OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Diving_into_mobile_cryptography_using_dynamic_instrumentation_with_frida.md

       INTEGER 65537
 ```

-To know what this means we can check the corresponding [RFC2313][]:
+To know what this means we can check the corresponding [RFC2313](https://tools.ietf.org/html/rfc2313 "RSA Encryption Version 1.5"):

 ```shell
 7.2 Private-key syntax